Achievable Rates for Channels with Deletions and Insertions: Coding Schemes

 \section{Coding Schemes}

 In this section, we describe coding schemes to give intuition about the auxiliary sequences used to obtain the bounds.
-The discussion is informal; the capacity bounds are rigorously proved in the following sections using a different technique: the auxiliary sequences are used to directly bound the limiting behavior of $\frac{1}{n} H(X^n|Y^{M_n})$ using information-theoretic inequalities and elementary tools from analysis.
+The discussion here is informal.
+The capacity bounds are rigorously proved in the following sections where the auxiliary sequences are used to directly decompose $\frac{1}{n} I(X^n; Y^{M_n})$ and the limiting behavior is bounded using information-theoretic inequalities and elementary tools from analysis.